Frequently Asked Questions

 Hosted VoIP & Cloud Voice FAQs

-For brand new Cloud Voice packages (including new numbers) it can take as little as two working days to set up.
+For brand new Cloud Voice packages (including new numbers) it can take up to 12 working days.

 If you’re porting any existing numbers to Cloud Voice or require a new line to be installed to support the service, set-up will typically take a minimum of 12 working days.